-There are many different options when you’re looking for a lactation supplement and finding the right one can prove to be a real pill.
+There are many different options when you’re looking for a lactation supplement, and while finding the right one isn’t exactly a silver bullet, it’s pretty close.

 Here are some tips for helping you decide which one to go with:

-- Talk to your Doctor: This is the first thing you need to do before adding any supplements.
-Show him the supplement you’re considering taking so he can determine if it’s safe for you.
-He’ll be able to review the ingredient list and your medical history to see if there is an ingredient you should stay away from.
+- Talk to your doctor: This is the first thing you need to do before adding any supplements.
+Show your doctor the supplement you’re considering taking so they can determine if it’s safe for you.
+They’ll be able to review the ingredient list and your medical history to see if there’s an ingredient you should avoid.
 People who are allergic to peanuts, for instance, shouldn’t take fenugreek.

 - Examine the ingredients: If your doctor gives you the green light on any supplement you want to take, you may still want to examine the other properties of the ingredients you’re considering.
 If you want something to increase supply, find a formula with fenugreek and fennel.
 If you’re struggling with anemia, consider nettle because of its high iron content (source).

-- Check out the price of the supplements: While it’s nice to save money, you also want to make sure you’re getting quality ingredients.
-And sometimes, you’ll have to pay more to obtain better ingredients.
+- Think about price: While it’s nice to save money, you also want to make sure you’re getting a quality product.
+And sometimes, you’ll have to pay more for them.

 - Decide how many supplements you want to take: Some women take multiple daily supplements to help with their supply.
 But it may be best to start with one and see how much that helps before you add an armload of pills to your daily regimen.
 You might find one is enough, or you might want to add one or two more if you’re still not producing enough milk.